-• Members of the team have completed the necessary training for their roles, and they complete some informal training about new pharmacy services.
-But they do not routinely complete ongoing learning to help the team to develop and learn new skills.
+• Members of the team have completed the necessary training for their roles, and the pharmacist provides informal training about new pharmacy services.
+But they do not routinely complete ongoing learning to help develop and learn new skills.

 Standard 4.2